open-insight-marketplace/.github/.github/ISSUE_TEMPLATE/user_story_template.md

 - **(Optional) When** *trigger / call to action*
 - **I would like to** *do an action or have a feature*
 - **So I can** *result of that action that is valuable to me*

+### Description
+Describe the user story in 1-2 sentences

 ### Rationale
 Describe why the user story is valuable